Contactt.a.c.willemse@ tue.nl +31 40 247 2999 MetaForum 6.073

-Tim Willemse is an Associate Professor in the Formal System Analysis group of the Model Driven Software Engineering section in the Department of Mathematics and Computer Science at Eindhoven University of Technology (TU/e).
-Tim’s research focuses on applying, developing and scaling formal methods for designing correct and reliable systems.
-His research receives financial support from organizations such as NWO and the European Commission, and commercial parties, including ASML, Océ and Verum.
+Tim Willemse is an Associate Professor in the Formal System Analysis group of the Department of Mathematics and Computer Science at Eindhoven University of Technology (TU/e).
+Tim’s research focusses on applying, developing and scaling formal methods for designing correct and reliable systems.
+His research receives financial support from organisations such as NWO and the European Commission, and commercial parties, including ASML, Canon Production Printing and Verum.

 Tim led the development of dedicated verification tooling for the software controlling the physics experiments at CERN.
 More recently, he developed the verification technology underlying the commercial model-driven software engineering toolset Dezyne, used on a day-to-day basis by the high-tech industry.

 The beauty and power of formal software analysis never cease to surprise.”

 Tim Willemse received his PhD and MSc in Computer Science from TU/e.
 In addition to his position at TU/e, Tim has a part-time affiliation with CERN, as a software engineer and researcher.
 He has also worked as a researcher at ASML and Radboud University, Nijmegen, the Netherlands.
 In both positions, he worked on Model-Based Testing techniques.
 Until December 2017, Tim was managing director of the national research school IPA.
 He is also a member of the Next Gen Board of the HTSC, and of the societies ACM SIGACT, ACM SIGLOG, EATCS, NVTI, IPA.